 Before diving into the story, I will tell you about my life before cancer.
 I grew up as a professional dancer, was very active, went to performing art schools, was an artist, was highly creative.
 I'm speaking about this matter because I think back then, I identified myself as my body, and I was highly physical.
 Everything was going perfectly, and I was doing pretty well in my career.
 I remember I was doing projects with Madonna, named The heart candy, and it was a workout video series.

-I vividly remember that I was wearing a white shirt at some point in the shoot, and when I looked down, there was blood inside my shirt, which was very strange.
-I ran to the washroom and washed it off.
-It was coming from my nipple and ran right back outside, and kept dancing.
+I vividly remember wearing a white shirt during the shoot.
+At some point, I looked down and noticed blood inside my shirt, which was very strange.
+I hurried to the washroom to wash it off.
+It was coming from my nipple, and after cleaning up, I returned to continue dancing.

 That night I went home and experienced something extraordinary.
 I woke up amid the night and found my whole body drenched with sweat.
 But I thought it was all because I've been dancing so much.
 I was completely unaware of the signs my body was giving and after three more days encountering these signs, I told myself, this is not usual.
 So, I went to the doctor.